-Location The situation that shadows are cast on the instruments is usually not desirable.
+Location the situation that shadows are cast on the instruments is usually not desirable.
 The horizon should be as free from obstacles as possible.
 Ideally there should be no objects between the course of the sun and the instrument.
-Mechanical mounting / thermal insulation preferably use connection by bolts to the bottom plate of the instrument.
+Mechanical mounting / thermal insulation preferably use the ball levelling mount included with BL01 and TMBL01 to mount SR05 to a (non-) horizontal surface.
 A pyranometer is sensitive to thermal shocks.
-Do not mount the instrument with the body in direct thermal contact to the mounting plate (so always use the levelling feet also if the mounting is not horizontal), do not mount the instrument on objects that become very hot (black coated metal plates).
-Instrument mounting with 2 bolts 2 x M5 bolt at 65×10^{-3} m centre to centre distance on north-south axis, connection through the pyranometer flange.
-Instrument mounting with one bolt not applicable Performing a representative measurement the pyranometer measures the solar radiation in the plane of the sensor.
+Do not mount the instrument on objects that become very hot (black coated metal plates).
+Instrument mounting with 2 bolts 2 x M5 bolt at 46 mm centre-to-centre distance on north-south axis, connection through the sensor bottom in SR05's standard configuration. with BL01 ball levelling option: 2 x M5 bolt at 46 mm centre-to-centre distance, connection through ball levelling mount, M5x20 bolts and M5 nuts included. with TMBL01 ball levelling on tube mount option: 2 x M5 bolt at 46 mm centre-to-centre distance, connection through tube and ball levelling mount, M5x30 and M5x40 bolts included.
+Performing a representative measurement the pyranometer measures the solar radiation in the plane of the sensor.
 This may require installation in a tilted or inverted position.
 The black sensor surface (sensor bottom plate) should be mounted parallel to the plane of interest.
 In case a pyranometer is not mounted horizontally or in case the horizon is obstructed, the representativeness of the location becomes an important element of the measurement.
 See the chapter on uncertainty evaluation.
-Levelling in case of horizontal mounting only use the bubble level and levelling feet.
-The optional sun screen must be removed for inspection of the bubble level.
+Levelling in case of horizontal mounting use the bubble level and optionally the ball levelling mount.
+The bubble level is visible and can be inspected at all times.
 Instrument orientation by convention with the cable exit pointing to the nearest pole (so the cable exit should point north in the northern hemisphere, south in the southern hemisphere).
 Installation height in case of inverted installation, WMO recommends a distance of 1.5 m between soil surface and sensor (reducing the effect of shadows and in order to obtain good spatial averaging).